ravimad/Orb2015/artifact.md

 #### Understanding the output of the tool

-Running the script produces a `<benchmarkname>-stats.txt` and `<benchmarkname>.out`  file for each benchmark.
+Running the script produces two files: `<benchmarkname>-stats.txt` and `<benchmarkname>.out`  file for each benchmark.
 The `-stats` file provides several statistics in the form of "key : value" pairs, and has all the  bounds inferred for every function (that has a template) in the benchmark.
 Note that Figure 9 of the paper shows only the bounds inferred for a couple of functions in each benchmark (for each resource).
 Below we list the functions in each benchmark whose bounds were presented in Figure 9.
-The bounds inferred for these functions are most relevant and constitute the top-level bounds.
-(Nonetheless, benchmarks like `Conqueue` and `StreamLibrary` have many other top-level functions that are interesting.)
 Reviewers may restrict their attention to these functions in all of the evaluations/results that follow.

 #### Key functions for each benchmark